 #4.
 Wax on paws

-No matter what kind of terrain you are planning to explore, it is always best to protect their paws with wax.
-This will help them keep their paws off dirt, slippery areas and others.
+No matter what kind of terrain you are planning to explore, it is always best to protect your paws with wax.
+This will help them keep their paws off dirt, slippery areas, and others.
 Some prefer booties (similar to mittens) but most of the dogs who love to hop around or leap would find booties to be very uncomfortable.